colecarley/game_of_life/README.md

 ## Description
 This is a simple implementation of Conway's Game of Life in Java.
 The Game of Life is a zero-player game based on cellular automaton.
 The result of the game is based on the initial state of the cells, which are generated randomly.
 The game is played on a 2D grid, where each cell can be either alive or dead.
 The game follows the following rules:

-1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
+1. Any live cell with fewer than two live neighbors dies, as if by under-population.
-2. Any live cell with two or three live neighbours lives on to the next generation.
+2. Any live cell with two or three live neighbors lives on to the next generation.
-3. Any live cell with more than three live neighbours dies, as if by overpopulation.
+3. Any live cell with more than three live neighbors dies, as if by overpopulation.

 ## How to run